-The Treasurer is also a member of the Central Societies Committee, so this means that you must attend each CSC Term General Meeting on behalf of your society.
+The Treasurer of each fully recognised Sodality and Association Societies whose treasurers have votes is also a member of the Central Societies Committee, so this means that you must attend each CSC Term General Meeting on behalf of your society.
 At these meetings you will learn about the decisions made by the Executive committee, you will vote on issues affecting societies in Trinity and you will be able to voice any concerns your society might have.

 The Role of the Treasurer: Ensure that the society’s monies are being properly managed and recorded.
-You should ensure that there are adequate funds in the bank account to meet any payments you are making by cheque.
+You should ensure that there are adequate funds in the bank account to meet any payments you have to make.
 You are responsible for applying for grants, and for claiming the grant.
 You must also keep all receipts and record all transactions on the online system.

 • You must have a receipt for all monies spent – All money claimed from the CSC will be on a receipt only basis.
 Receipts will not be accepted after accounts close on 31st August.